HamidMolareza/LeetCode/Templates/README.md

 6. Run `create-template.sh` shell with this command:

-`./create-template.sh 'problem-name' 'template path' 'solutions-directory-path'`
+`./create-template.sh 'problem-name' 'template path' 'simple-code-editor-name-like-vscode' 'favorite-ide-name-like-webstorm' 'solutions-directory-path'`

 In the previous example:

-`./create-template.sh 'combine-two-tables' 'MySQL' '../Solutions'`
+`./create-template.sh 'combine-two-tables' 'MySQL' 'code' 'rider' '../Solutions'`

 > Note: the `'solutions-directory-path'` is optional.
 The default value is `'solutions-directory-path'`.
 >
 > So you can use this command:
-> `./create-template.sh 'combine-two-tables' 'MySQL'`
+> `./create-template.sh 'combine-two-tables' 'MySQL' 'code' 'rider'`

-7. Go to solution directory:

-`../Solutions/problem-name/template-name`

-In the previous example, solution directory is: `../Solutions/combine-two-tables/MySQL`

-10. Solve the problem
+7. Solve the problem

+If it is the first time that this problem is going to be solved, the text editor will open for you to put the text of the problem there.
+Then your desired IDE will be opened in the problem directory to solve the problem.

-11. Commit
+8. Commit Solution

+9. Merge to master branch

+After you solve the problem, close the IDE.
+Then go back to the console.
-12. (Optional) You can merge this branch into master branch with `merge-into-master-branch.sh` shell.
+You will be asked if you want to merge this branch with the master branch.
+If you want, enter the `y` to merge this branch with the master branch.

-Run the shell:
-`./merge-into-master-branch.sh 'problem-name'`

-In the previous example:
-`./merge-into-master-branch.sh 'combine-two-tables'`

 ## Templates